enekofb/istio-poc/README.md

 2. Provision istio

-- Execute the script `sudo bash -x deploy-istio.sh`
+- Execute the script `sudo bash -x deploy-istio.sh` to provision `helm` and `istio`

-- Test provisioning has been done successfully
+- Check provisioning has been done successfully

 ```
 core@ip-10-16-129-204 ~ $ helm ls